MomX/MomX/README.md

 install.packages("MomX")
 ```

-But I recommend using the (working) development version from GitHub with:
+But, so far, and for all MomX packages, I strongly recommend (and typically only support) using the development version that can be installed from GitHub with:

 ``` r
 # install.packages("devtools")